urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 5. customization and autonomy are nearly limitless; and yet
 6. the number of possible groups and node connections is essentially unbounded.

 The upshot is that Urbit can serve as the meta-network for many different kinds of individual networks, each with their own value.
-Urbit is much more akin to the internet itself, than it is to, say, Facebook.
+Urbit is much more akin to the internet itself than it is to, say, Facebook.
 Reed’s and Metcalf’s laws therefore apply to Urbit in some very interesting ways.

 ## Network laws
 Three laws are typically cited to express the value of a network: